lino-framework/welfare/docs/en/releases/coming.rst

 Coming
 ======

-(This page is currently maintained in German only.)
+(This page currently not available in English.
+Try the other languages.)